-Inheritance Tax (IHT) receipts for April to October 2020 were £33 million higher than for the same period last year, and IHT receipts for October 2020 were up 17% compared to October 2019.
+Inheritance Tax (IHT) receipts for April to October 2020 were £33 million higher than for the same period the previous year, and IHT receipts for October 2020 were up 17% compared to October 2019.

-The latest HMRC statistics for tax receipts show IHT receipts for October 2020, at £570 million were 17% higher than October last year’s £489 million.
+The latest HMRC statistics for tax receipts show IHT receipts for October 2020, at £570 million were 17% higher than October the previous year’s £489 million.

-HMRC believes that the higher receipts in recent months is expected to be due to the higher volume of wealth transfers that took place during the early months of the Covid-19 pandemic but says it cannot verify this until full administrative data becomes available.
+HMRC believes that the higher receipts in the latest period is expected to be due to the higher volume of wealth transfers that took place during the early months of the Covid-19 pandemic but says it cannot verify this until full administrative data becomes available.

 According to HMRC, this has now been resolved, and it expects this effect to unwind over the remainder of the year.
 However, at the time of writing, HMRC is still not accepting cheques for payment of IHT.